GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Edit distance and Cost for GEC

 \subsection{Cost for Graph Efficiency Coefficient}

-The selection of token count as the primary cost metric in GEC computation is motivated by three considerations.
-First, token-based pricing serves as the universal billing standard across LLM platforms (e.g., GPT, Claude, and DeepSeek series), making it the most feasible cost indicator for comparative studies.
-Second, while temporal cost was initially considered, our experiments with 100 graphs (300 edges each) across four sampling granularities revealed less than 5\% variance in processing time.
-This temporal consistency emerges because the output lengths remain relatively stable for graph transformations.
-Crucially, the actual computational expense manifests in input token caused by LLMs' input instruction (i.e., the instruction guides the LLM to transform graph information into a fixed adjacency list format).
-We therefore adopt normalized token counts as they precisely capture this trade-off: finer sampling granularity necessitates more frequent LLM interactions, each accumulating input instruction tokens, while coarser granularity reduces interaction frequency at the risk of topological distortion.
+We select token count as GEC’s cost metric for three reasons: (i) token-based pricing is the universal billing standard across LLM platforms (GPT, Claude, DeepSeek), enabling fair comparison; (ii) in tests on 100 graphs (300 edges) with four granularities, processing time varied by less than 5\%, since transformation outputs are length-stable, so time is not discriminative; (iii) the dominant expense is input tokens from the fixed instruction used to standardize graphs.
+We therefore use normalized token counts to capture the granularity trade-off: finer sampling increases LLM calls and accumulates instruction tokens, whereas coarser sampling reduces calls at the risk of topological distortion.